hristo-mutafov/AngularSoftUniFinalProject/README.md

 #### Authorization

-Authorization is implemented using two guards.
-One (`is-authenticated.guard.ts`) checks if the user is authenticated and the other (`is-staff.guard.ts`) checks if he has a specific role (isStaff role).
+Authorization is implemented using three guards.
+First two (`is-authenticated.guard.ts` and `already-authenticated.guard.ts`) checks if the user is authenticated and the other (`is-staff.guard.ts`) checks if he has a specific role (isStaff role).